Sirmium: History

 Golden Roman helmet found near Sirmium; it has been exhibited in the Museum of Vojvodina in Novi Sad.

 Map of the praetorian prefecture of Illyricum, 318–79, with its capital in Sirmium.

 A scale model of Sirmium in the Visitors Center in Sremska Mitrovica.

 Remains of Sirmium stand on the site of the modern-day Sremska Mitrovica, 55 km west of Belgrade (Roman Singidunum).
 It was located 30 km west of Bassianae and 145 km of Viminacium, 35 km southwest of Cusum, 35 km southeast of Cuccium and 70 km southwest of Cibalae.
-Archaeologists have found traces of organized human life on the site of Sirmium dating from 5,000;BC.
+Archaeologists have found traces of organized human life on the site of Sirmium dating from 5,000 BCE.
 The city was first mentioned in the 4th century BC and was originally inhabited by the Illyrians and Celts (by the Pannonian-Illyrian Amantini and the Celtic Scordisci).
 The Triballi king Syrmus was later considered the eponymous founder of Sirmium, but the roots are different, and the two words only became conflated later.
 The name Sirmium by itself means "flow, flowing water, wetland", referring to its close river position on the nearby Sava.

 With the Celtic tribe of Scordisci as allies, the Roman proconsul Marcus Vinicius took Sirmium in around 14 BC.
 In the 1st century AD, Sirmium gained the status of a Roman colony, and became an important military and strategic center of the Pannonia province.
 The Roman emperors Trajan, Marcus Aurelius, and Claudius II prepared war expeditions in Sirmium.

 In 103, Pannonia was split into two provinces: Pannonia Superior and Pannonia Inferior; Sirmium became the capital city of the latter.

 In 296, Diocletian reorganized Pannonia into four provinces: Pannonia Prima, Pannonia Valeria, Pannonia Savia and Pannonia Secunda, with Sirmium becoming the capital of Pannonia Secunda.
 He joined them with Noricum and Dalmatia to establish the Diocese of Pannonia, with Sirmium as its capital also.